aneasystone/github-trending/README.md

 ## Go

+* 【2022-10-16】[tencentmusic / evhub](https://github.com/tencentmusic/evhub) - EvHub supports the distribution of delayed, transaction, real-time and cyclic events.
+It is used in scenarios such as system decoupling, asynchronous calling and distributed transactions.
+* 【2022-10-16】[concourse / concourse](https://github.com/concourse/concourse) - Concourse is a container-based continuous thing-doer written in Go.
 * 【2022-10-15】[langhuihui / monibuca](https://github.com/langhuihui/monibuca) - 🧩Monibuca is a Modularized, Extensible framework for building Streaming Server
 * 【2022-10-14】[nats-io / nats.go](https://github.com/nats-io/nats.go) - Golang client for NATS, the cloud native messaging system.
 * 【2022-10-14】[shirou / gopsutil](https://github.com/shirou/gopsutil) - psutil for golang